abelvangennep/programmeer-theorie/Heel-Nederland/code/algorithms/README.md

 to be optimized, the cooling_factor, temperature and end_temperature.

 Our simulated annealing algorithm can also be used with heuristics.
 The starting point of simulated annealing is with a random solution or random with heuristics.

-OVER DE PARAMETERS EN WAT DEZE BETEKENEN!!!!!!!!! default PARAMETERS wat ze doen op de uitkomst
+The default parameters are:
+temp = 180
+cooling = 0.99999
+end = 5
+trains = 10

-Further information can be find in the docstrings or in the comments within the file.
+### Further information can be find in the docstrings or in the comments within
+### the file.